GoogleCloudPlatform/community/tutorials/sigfox-sensit/index.md

 ### Updating the Configuration in Datastore and Sending it Downlink

+#### Step 1:

-1. Copy the new Config HEX value and store it in [Cloud Datastore](https://console.cloud.google.com/datastore).
+Copy the new Config hexadecimal value and store it in [Cloud Datastore](https://console.cloud.google.com/datastore).
 The string should be the new value for the property named: `config`, for the kind: `deviceType`.
-Device Type should match the one for Sens'it in your Sigfox Backend.
+Device Type should match the one for Sens'it in your Sigfox backend.

-**Figure 15.** Updating device configuration in Datastore

 [ds]: https://storage.googleapis.com/gcp-community/tutorials/sigfox-sensit/ds-update.png
 ![updating config in datastore][ds]

+#### Step 2:

-1. Press Done, and then Save, to save the new value.
+Press Done, and then Save, to save the new value.

+#### Step 3:

-1. To send the updated configurations to the device, trigger a new downlink request message by pressing the short-short-long button sequence on your Sens'it device.
-Monitor the messages in Sigfox Backend and Cloud Functions Logs for the function: `callback_data`.
-You can use the filter box in Stackdriver Logging, to filter for the string: `downlink`:
+To send the updated configurations to the device, trigger a new downlink request message by pressing the short-short-long button sequence on your Sens'it device.
+Monitor the messages in Sigfox Backend and Cloud Functions Logs for the function `callback_data`.
+You can use the filter box in Stackdriver Logging, to filter for the string `downlink`.

-**Figure 16.** Filtering Stackdriver logs

 [log]: https://storage.googleapis.com/gcp-community/tutorials/sigfox-sensit/log-filter.png
 ![filtering logs][log]